Rainbow Graphs and Switching Classes: Introduction

 \begin{enumerate} \item An $n$-rainbow graph is $n$-regular. \item Each color occurs equally often in the vertex set of an $n$-rainbow graph. \item An $n$-rainbow graph contains a perfect matching, which is constructed by choosing edges whose endpoints have the same color. \item The number of vertices of an $n$-rainbow graph is a multiple of $2n$. \end{enumerate}

-On the other hand, \newword{switching} a vertex $v$ in a labeled graph $G$ (without loops and multiple edges) means reversing the adjacency of $v$ and $w$ for all other vertices $w$.
-That is, if $v$ and $w$ were connected by an edge, we delete the edge.
-If they were not, we add that edge.
+On the other hand, \newword{switching} a vertex $v$ of a labeled graph $G$ means reversing the adjacency of $v$ and $w$ for every other vertex $w$: If $v$ and $w$ are connected then we delete the edge, otherwise we add an edge between them.
 This operation was defined by Seidel \cite{Seidel}.
 Two labeled graphs are \newword{switching equivalent} if one can be obtained from the other by a sequence of switching operations.
-Two unlabeled graphs are switching equivalent if there are labeled graphs corresponding to them which are switching equivalent.
-Such equivalent classes are called \newword{switching classes}.
-Mallows and Sloane \cite{Mallows} and Cameron \cite{Cameron} showed that the number of switching classes equals to the number of unlabelled even graphs.
+Two unlabeled graphs are switching equivalent if we can label the vertices so that they become switching equivalent.
+The equivalent classes coming from this equivalence relation are called \newword{switching classes}.
+Mallows and Sloane \cite{Mallows} and Cameron \cite{Cameron} showed that the number of switching classes equals to the number of unlabeled Eulerian graphs.

 The main result of this paper is the following theorem.

 \begin{theorem} The number of isomorphism classes of $n$-rainbow graphs with $2n$ vertices is the same as the number of switching classes of graphs with $n$ vertices. \end{theorem}